TchilDill/openpile/README.md

      * Displacement-driven analyses
    * Out-of-the-box computation of individual soil springs
    <!-- * Axial capacity calculations via integration -->
  * Friendly API interface with object-oriented approach
- * Fully integrated output with python environment with Matplotlib and Pandas libraries.
+ * Matplotlib and Pandas libraries to facilitate post-processing of results.

  ## Please share with the community